How to select an objective function using information theory: Kling--Gupta Efficiency Log-likelihood

 \section{Kling--Gupta Efficiency Log-likelihood}

-Our benchmark has a conspicuous omission: We failed to derive a likelihood for the Kling-Gupta efficiency \cite<KGE;>{Gupta_2009}, neither are we the first to try \cite<>{Vrugt_2022}.
+Our experiment has a conspicuous omission: We failed to derive a log-likelihood equivalent for the Kling-Gupta efficiency \cite<KGE;>{Gupta_2009}.
 KGE is a variant of NSE that places additional weight on preserving variance.
 It does so by double counting variance in the objective: in both its $r$ and $\alpha$ terms.
 Those terms are correlated, so they include redundant information.
 For that reason, we expect KGE to perform worse than NSE in an information-theoretic benchmark, which prefers brevity (compression) over redundancy.

 The KGE metric addresses a more practical problem plaguing hydrologic modelers: their models always \textit{seem} to under-predict variance.
 Although the metric is widely used and cited, the original paper stresses a deeper purpose. \citeA{Gupta_2009} encouraged hydrology to think carefully about its objectives and demonstrated a general framework for doing so.